On the future cover of a sofic shift: Introduction

 A cover of a sofic shift $Y$ is a subshift of finite type $X$ together with a factor map $\pi : X \to Y$ from $X$ onto $Y$.
 Every sofic shift has a wealth of different covers, so the least one can do to simplify considerations regarding covers is to identify two covers $\pi : X \to Y$ and $\pi' : X' \to Y$ of the same sofic shift $Y$ when they are isomorphic in the sense that there is a conjugacy $\chi : X \to X'$ such that $\pi' \circ \chi = \pi$.
 Recall that a subshift of finite type can be realized as the edge shift $X_G$ of a finite directed graph $G$ and that a labeling of the set of edges $E_G$ is a map $L_G : E_G \to A$, where $A$ is a finite set.
 If $Y = L_G(X_G)$, where $L_G : X_G \to Y \subseteq A^{\mathbb Z}$ is the map obtained by reading the labels of elements in $X_G$, we say that $(G,L_G)$ is a presentation of $Y$.
 Then any cover of $Y$ is isomorphic to one coming from a presentation of $Y$, see Theorem 3.2.1 in \cite{LM}.
 But even after having reduced covers to labeled graphs, every sofic shift has an uncanny host of different presentations.
 Fortunately the future cover of Wolfgang Krieger, \cite{Kr1}, and its associated labeled graph which we denote by $(\mathbb K(Y),L_{\mathbb K(Y)})$, stands out because it is canonical in the sense that a conjugacy $\psi : Y \to Z$ of sofic shifts lifts to a conjugacy $\psi_{\mathbb K} : X_{\mathbb K(Y)} \to X_{\mathbb K(Z)}$ such that

 commutes.
 Thus the subshift of finite type $X_{\mathbb K(Y)}$ and the factor map $L_{\mathbb K(Y)}$ are both conjugacy invariants for $Y$.
 The same is of course also true for any other cover which is canonical in the same way.
 It must be emphasized that also components of a canonical cover that are not of maximal entropy as well as the wandering parts of the cover, which often arise even when $Y$ is mixing, also give rise to conjugacy invariants for $Y$.
+While any cover of a sofic shift is a window to its internal structure, a canonical cover guarantees that what you see is genuinely intrinsic.
+In this way canonical covers offer one of the few tools we have for the study of sofic shifts; in particular the structure that set them apart from subshifts of finite type.
 This observation is the main motivation for the work and the results that are presented below.

 We start by giving a new proof of Krieger's theorem.
 While his proof is a tour de force in handling sliding block codes, the proof given here is more conceptual and leads to an abstract characterization of the future cover analogous to the abstract characterization of the canonical cover of an irreducible sofic shift known as the minimal right-resolving cover or Fischer cover, \cite{F}.
 Alternative proofs of parts of Krieger's theorem have been given before; first by Boyle, Kitchens and Marcus in \cite{BKM} and later by Nasu in \cite{N}.
 The proof presented here is also different from those.